-A guide to forming a limited company or LLP
+A guide on how to register a business as a limited company or LLP

 Incorporating a limited company or LLP is a very simple process.
 You complete an application form and filing fee, submit it for approval and start trading as soon as you like.